 “I don’t have time” doesn’t work on me.
 We all have the same 24 hours.
 What’s your number one priority?
 What do you schedule in first No Matter What?
 By that commitment, you run your life.
 For riches or for ruin.

 Don’t ever tell me you don’t have time to do whatever it is needs doing.
 You’re just telling me your priorities.

-If you’d like to investigate AA further, please go to www.aa.org
+If you’d like more information, please go to www.aa.org.